PinkiePieExplosion/PinkiePieExplosion/README.md

 I love Tomadachi Life: Living the Dream, RDR2, Rick & Morty, Smiling Friends, PokeMon, TWD, MHA, & probs more!
 I specifically like Negan and Lizzie from TWD!
 I like all the main characters except Boss- he is a little too creepy for me (Pim, Charlie, Glep & Alan!)

-My hyperfixation atm is TWD - specifically Negan (my favorite character in TWD atm,) Rick, Daryl and Lizzie!
+My hyperfixation atm is TWD - specifically Negan (my favorite character in TWD atm & sadly could not find any blinkies for him...,) Rick, Daryl and Lizzie!
 I hv not watched a ton & hv mostly seen them through tiktok edits!

 <p align="center">
 BYI